Elkhart man charged with injuring State Trooper with explosive device during Fort Wayne protest

-According to a press release, an Indiana State Trooper was injured by a male protester that deployed an explosive device against officers.
-The explosion caused serious bodily injury to the Trooper, who was transported to a local hospital.
+According to a press release, a trooper was injured by a male protester that deployed an explosive device against officers.
+The explosion caused serious bodily injury to the trooper, who was transported to a local hospital.

 At the time of the incident, officers were not able to make an immediate apprehension of Gonzalez.
-According to the press release, the Fort Wayne Police Department (FWPD), the Bureau of Alcohol Tobacco Firearms and Explosives (ATF) Task Force and ISP worked together to positively identify Gonzalez as their suspect earlier this week.
+According to the press release, the Fort Wayne Police Department, the Bureau of Alcohol Tobacco Firearms and Explosives Task Force and ISP worked together to positively identify Gonzalez as their suspect earlier this week.

 Saturday night Gonzalez was walking along Clinton Street near Friemann Square, participating in a protest in downtown Fort Wayne, when FWPD recognized him as the suspect in the earlier officer assault.